dmaasland/dmaasland.github.io/posts/mcafee.md

 Neat!
 That works.
 But this was done using administrative privileges *and* the correct password.
 Let's attach a debugger and see how it works.

 ## Self-defense
 Normally attaching a debugger would just be a case of opening your debugger, selecting your binary and perhaps adding some command-line arguments.
 However, since we are dealing with a security solution there are some additional hurdles.
-One big one is that most of McAfee's compontents are protected by the "Self-defense" feature of the product.
+One big one is that most of McAfee's components are protected by the "Self-defense" feature of the product.
 If you try to attach your debugger you will immediatly get a "Debugging stopped" message and McAfee will shout at you in the Self Defense log file.

 ![Debugging stopped](img/debugging_stopped.png)